kyma-project/test-infra/docs/prow/migration-guide-release.md

 # Release Jobs Migration Guide

-This document describe the procedure of defining release Jobs for kyma components.
-There is an assumption that reader is familiar with migration guide for standard jobs available [here](https://github.com/kyma-project/test-infra/blob/master/docs/prow/migration-guide.md).
+This document describes the procedure of defining release Jobs for kyma components.
+There is an assumption that the reader is familiar with migration guide for standard jobs available [here](https://github.com/kyma-project/test-infra/blob/master/docs/prow/migration-guide.md).

 ## Steps